 The behaviour of the two distributions is clearly significantly different, with the main qualitative difference being that \Cref{fig:biased_distribution} has shifted to a bimodal shape.

-This anomaly is not a failure of the Radziwiłł--Soundararajan heuristics, but rather a demonstration of their sensitivity to arithmetic progressions.
+This anomaly need not be a failure of the Radziwiłł--Soundararajan heuristics, but rather a demonstration of their sensitivity to arithmetic progressions.
 The generic parameters $\mu(E)$ and $\sigma(E)$ are derived by averaging over the Galois group $G$ under the assumption that Frobenius elements are equidistributed as $d$ varies.
 However, our family $\mathcal{D}_{\mathrm{BSD}}$ explicitly restricts the factorization of $d$ (forcing $p \equiv 1 \pmod 4$), fixes the sign of the discriminant (forcing real fields), and fixes the quadratic character at the conductor (forcing $\left(\frac{d}{23}\right) = 1$).
 These restrictions alter the density of primes where our twists are supported, necessitating a correction to the probabilistic model.

-We note that the introduction of Radziwiłł--Soundararajan mentions that their method ``is flexible enough to allow the introduction of a sieve over the fundamental discriminants $d$''; this being the case, we could still expect the distribution in \Cref{fig:biased_distribution} to become approximately Gaussian (with different mean and variance) with more data, and this would be worthy of further investigation.
+If we observed persistent deviations from Gaussian behavior in $|\Sha(E_d)|$ across unconstrained, randomly sampled families of quadratic twists, such as the baseline family shown in \Cref{fig:baseline_distribution}, this would provide more plausible evidence against the conjecture.
+However, we do not observe such a deviation in the baseline distribution.
+We also note that the introduction of Radziwiłł--Soundararajan mentions that their method ``is flexible enough to allow the introduction of a sieve over the fundamental discriminants $d$''; this being the case, we could still expect the distribution in \Cref{fig:biased_distribution} to become approximately Gaussian (with different mean and variance) with more data, and this would be worthy of further investigation.